 We are in the process of exploring cash payment compensation with the amount to be determined.

-This symbolic compensation is not in lieu of other benefits, and individuals should still continue applying for other city-based programs that are targeted towards populations that lost their homes to property tax foreclosures.
+This symbolic compensation is not in lieu of other benefits, and individuals should still continue applying for other city-based programs that are targeted toward populations that lost their homes to property tax foreclosures.

 • Currently we aim to focus our efforts on those hardest hit from unlawful property foreclosure in Detroit: homeowners who the City over assessed and they lost their home for property taxes they were not supposed to be paying in the first place because they qualified for the property tax exemption.